The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Goðafoss waterfall

 You will notice two protruding rocks on the edge of the gorge when you visit Goðafoss from the east bank.
-They have by some been mentioned as being the statues of the old Norse gods which were cast into Goðafoss.
+They have, by some, been identified as statues of the old Norse gods that were cast into Goðafoss.

 Goðafoss waterfall and 2 rocks